orangeduck/Cello/README.md

 * Embrace destructive operations - Although not as nice semantically as duplicative ones, consistency is the key issue.
 How often is it we mean not to act destructively anyway?
 Assume destructive functions by default, return void.

 * Use output parameteres - Use arguments intended for output, passed into a function.
-Use the "assign" function or otherwise to assign them data.
+Use the ```assign``` function or otherwise to assign them data.

 Questions & Contributions